 Did you or a loved one sustain injuries in a car accident in Dallas, TX?
 You may be entitled to significant compensation.
 An experienced Dallas car accident lawyer at Anderson Injury Lawyers can help you cut through the red tape and fight for fair compensation for medical bills, lost wages, and your pain and suffering, give us a call at (214) 327-8000.

 Our founding attorney has over 30 years of experience helping injured clients like you.
 Over the time, our lawyers have recovered hundreds of millions to help accident victims move forward with their lives.
 We’d be proud to fight for you.
 Call our law office in Dallas, TX to schedule a free consultation today.

-How a Lawyer at Anderson Injury Lawyers Can Help After a Dallas Car Accident
+How Anderson Injury Lawyers Can Help Me After a Dallas Car Accident?

 Our Dallas personal injury lawyers have been handling complex cases for decades.
 We know the insurance company’s strategies inside and out.

 Over time, we’ve earned a 10 Superb rating on Avvo and an AV-Preeminent rating from Martindale Hubbell.
 We’ve also been recognized by Super Lawyers and have a board-certified personal injury trial lawyer leading our team.

 We know the stakes are high, and we’ll fight for you by:

 - Identifying all responsible parties and insurance coverage

 - Hiring experts and specialists when needed to strengthen your case